caspergrl/GT-UX-UI-Dec2022-June2023/19-week/02-lesson.md

 | `A >= B` | A is greater than or equal to B |
 | `A <= B` | A is less than or equal to B |

-> **Instructor Note:** Continue to pause at every example to ask the class what will be logged to the console.
-If students get an answer wrong, spend some time clarifying the result before moving on.

 ## SLIDE 15
 Instead of using a boolean value, it is possible to substitute a comparison. `myNumber > 10` will resolve to `true` if `myNumber` is greater than 10.